Skip to main content

 lsam<SAM_Socket> start_fadStart the lsam_fad process(es)

-lsam<SAM_Socket> stopStop the LSAM
+lsam<SAM_Socket> stopStop the agent

 lsam<SAM_Socket> stop_fadStop the lsam_fad process(es)

-lsam<SAM_Socket> versionDisplay the version of the LSAM
+lsam<SAM_Socket> versionDisplay the version of the agent

 lsam command

 The lsam command sends an OpCon event back to the SAM through the sma_disp process.
-Execute this command from the command line or from within a script.
+Run this command from the command line or from within a script.
 For a list of valid OpCon Events, refer to Introduction in the OpCon Events online help.

 When entering the event, either do not include the dollar sign ($) at the beginning of the event, or enclose the event in single quotes as shown below in the syntax.
 Although a dollar sign is required for OpCon events, the UNIX shell tries to process a dollar sign as a variable if it is not quoted.
 The sma_command program automatically inserts the dollar sign when it receives the event string.
 Additionally, if OpCon tokens are in an un-quoted event, escape (\) the dollar sign as shown in the example below.